On groups with Schottky set boundary: Introduction

 \begin{customthm}{B}

 Let $\mathcal{S}$ be a topological Schottky set with $\mathcal{S} = \partial(G, \mathcal{P})$.

-When the incidence graph $\Gamma(\mathcal{S})$ has one component, then $G$ is virtually a free product of a free group $F_n$ of rank $n\geq 0$ and some finite index subgroups of groups in $\mathcal{P}$.
-Moreover, if $G$ is finitely generated, its action is faithful and orientation preserving, then $G$ is covered by a geometrically finite Kleinian group $K$.
+When the incidence graph $\Gamma(\mathcal{S})$ has one component, then $G$ contains a finite index subgroup $H$ that is isomorphic to a free product of a free group $F_n$ of rank $n\geq 0$ and some finite index subgroups of groups in $\mathcal{P}$.
+Moreover, the action of the group $H$ on $\mathcal{S}$ is faithful and orientation preserving, and $H$ is covered by a geometrically finite Kleinian group $K$. \end{customthm} \begin{remark} The Apollonian gasket satisfies the hypotheses of both theorems.
+In this case, $G$ is always a free group of rank 2 \cite{HPW}.
+This is also the covering group of an infinite planar surface covering a genus-2 surface. \end{remark}

-\end{customthm} From a topological viewpoint, $K$ contains a finite-index torsion-free subgroup that uniformizes a 3-manifold obtained by gluing together along compression disks a handlebody and $I$-bundles over surfaces.
+From a topological viewpoint, $K$ contains a finite-index torsion-free subgroup that uniformizes a 3-manifold obtained by gluing together along compression disks a handlebody and $I$-bundles over surfaces.

 \begin{customthm}{C} Let $\mathcal{S}$ be a topological Schottky set with $\mathcal{S} = \partial(G, \mathcal{P})$.
 When the incidence graph $\Gamma(\mathcal{S})$ has exactly 2 components, $G$ is virtually a closed surface group. \end{customthm}